AdneneBoumessouer/MVTec-Anomaly-Detection/readme.md

 ![Image of Yaktocat](overview.png)

 The method being used in this project is inspired to a great extent by the papers [MVTec AD — A Comprehensive Real-World Dataset for Unsupervised Anomaly Detection](https://www.mvtec.com/fileadmin/Redaktion/mvtec.com/company/research/mvtec_ad.pdf) and [Improving Unsupervised Defect Segmentation by Applying Structural Similarity to Autoencoders](https://arxiv.org/abs/1807.02011).
-The method is devided in 3 steps: training, validating and testing.
+The method is devided in 3 steps: training, finetuning and testing.

 ## Dataset